Rydberg electromagnetically induced transparency based laser lock to Zeeman sublevels with 0.6 GHz scanning range: Conclusion

 \section{Conclusion}

 In conclusion, we have demonstrated a method to directly lock a 480~nm laser to the Zeeman sublevels of a Rydberg state, using the $\left|\mathrm{5P}_{3/2}, F=3\right> \rightarrow \left|\mathrm{32D}_{5/2}\right>$ transition as an example.
 This locking technique allows one to continuously tune the laser frequency over a range from -280~MHz to +280~MHz by controlling the strength of a transverse applied magnetic field.
 The scanning range could be increased further by increasing the maximum value of the applied magnetic field; however, in this case, care must be taken to avoid the quadratic Zeeman effect as the field gets larger~\cite{zhang2018interplay}.
 In the absence of an applied magnetic field, we have shown that the background magnetic fields introduce a polarization-dependent locking uncertainty due to the small Zeeman shift.
 The described technique is relatively low-cost and is useful for studies with Rydberg atoms where large continuous tuning of the laser frequency is required.
 The lock stability is comparable to or better than similar locking methods, with a short-term frequency stability of $0.15$~MHz and a long-term frequency drift of $0.5$~MHz recorded.
-The feasible limit of the scanning range is estimated to be 2.3~GHz and is greater by 1.5 times than what is achievable with a single-peak EIT locking scheme.
-The possible scanning range could be extended by heating the vapor cell to increase the Doppler width of the absorption spectrum.
+We have also demonstrated that using the Rydberg Zeeman level reduces the lock linewidth by a factor of two.
+The limit of the 480~nm pump laser scanning range using the Rydberg Zeeman level, while the probe laser is locked to the 5S$_{1/2}\rightarrow 5$P$_{3/2}$ transition, is one and half times larger than that of a single-peak EIT locking scheme.
+The scanning range could be extended by heating the vapor cell to increase the Doppler width of the absorption spectrum for the 5S$_{1/2}\rightarrow 5$P$_{3/2}$ transition.
+In addition, the probe laser frequency can be matched with the Zeeman shift of a target laser via an EOM, in which case an arbitrary scanning range of the pump laser should be achievable.